 RAD is committed to conservation of the Rocklands wilderness, and to the creation of benefits for the local communities.
 In the six years since RAD’s inception, we have worked in collaboration with representatives from the climbing world, and from all of the community groups in Rocklands in order to properly understand what is needed and come up with creative solutions.
 We have a number of projects on the go, but there is a more far-reaching strategy for which we continue to lobby financial support.

 DEALING WITH CONSERVATION CHALLENGES:

-SOCIAL DEVELOPMENT AND PARTICPATION OF LOCAL COMMUNITIES:
+SOCIAL DEVELOPMENT AND PARTICIPATION OF LOCAL COMMUNITIES:

-OUTREACH TO LOCAL KIDS (CLIMBING AND BEYOND):
+OUTREACH TO LOCAL KIDS:

 To say that children are the future may seem like a tired cliche, but it is nonetheless true.
 For children growing up in Rocklands (a space which is not quite rural in that tourists bring increased population density and subsequent restrictions to the traditional ways of being in the landscape – but also certainly by no means urban, with a dearth of any real entertainment and facilities), the young people are at significant risk.
 The Rocklands Association for Development first started as a climbing outreach programme run by climbers, and this aspect is critically in need of participation by committed new climbers.
 Other aspects of youth outreach have historically included yoga (when teachers are available), mental and physical health support, opportunities to participate in mentorships with the University of Cape Town’s Archeology and Geography departments (ongoing), access to theatre performances and even career mentorships.
 We are constantly available to facilitate any and all youth outreach programmes that come Rocklands’ way.